safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 It's proposed that safecoin will be issued after proof of burn of maidsafecoin (which is on the mastercoin network).
 This facilitates the conversion of the intermediate maidsafecoin token into safecoin.

-The details aren't clear exactly how this will work, since safecoin hasn't been coded yet, but there is [some info](https://safenetwork.wiki/en/FAQ#How_will_MaidSafeCoin_be_converted_to_safecoin_.3F) on the wiki.
+The details aren't clear exactly how this will work, since safecoin hasn't been coded yet.

 More interestingly, safecoin itself can be burned.
 It's the same as for bitcoin or any crypto currency - change the owner to a public key that has no known private key, and it becomes impossible to spend.
 This means it's possible to accidentally destroy safecoin the same way bitcoin sent to 1BitcoinEaterAddressDontSendf59kuE will never be spent.